Cebu City: Cityhood

-With its city status granted by the King of Spain in 1594 invalidated by the change of colonial administration, in 1934 the neighboring municipalities of El Pardo, Mabolo, Talamban, Banilad, and San Nicolas were dissolved and merged to become the revived City of Cebu, which received its renewed official Charter on February 24, 1937.
-These former towns were broken up into several barangays, including their town centers which assumed their names (in contrast, Manila and Iloilo preserved their incorporated towns as geo-political districts) resulting this in expansion of its territory.
+With its city status granted by the King of Spain in 1594 invalidated by the change of colonial administration, in 1934 the neighboring municipalities of El Pardo, Mabolo, Talamban, Banilad, and San Nicolás were dissolved and merged to become the revived City of Cebu, which received its renewed official Charter on February 24, 1937.
+These former towns were broken up into several barangays, including their town centers which assumed their names (in contrast, Manila and Iloilo preserved their incorporated towns as geopolitical districts) resulting this in expansion of its territory.
 Many other Philippine cities such as Dansalan (now Marawi), Iloilo City, and Bacolod were also incorporated at the same time (see Cities of the Philippines).
-Alfredo V. Jacinto was then serving as mayor when the city's status was restored by law.
+Alfredo V. Jacinto was serving as mayor when the city's status was restored by law.

 Japanese occupation

 Along with the rest of the country, Cebu came under Japanese occupation of the Philippines during World War II.
-The Japanese encountered opposition from guerrillas and irregular forces led by Col. James Cushing and the Cebu Area Command.
+The Japanese encountered the local resistance movement, comprising guerrillas and irregular troops led by Colonel James Cushing and the Cebu Area Command.
 A Japanese businessman established Cebu's first "comfort station" during the war, where Japanese soldiers routinely gang-raped, humiliated, and murdered kidnapped girls and teenagers who they forced into sexual slavery under the brutal "comfort women" system.
 It was finally liberated with the Battle for Cebu City in March and April 1945.
-The military general headquarters of the Philippine Commonwealth Army and 8th Constabulary Regiment of the Philippine Constabulary, active from January 3, 1942, to June 30, 1946, was stationed in Cebu City during World War II.
+The military general headquarters of the Philippine Commonwealth Army and 8th Constabulary Regiment of the Philippine Constabulary, active from January 3, 1942, to June 30, 1946, were stationed in Cebu City during World War II.

 Post-war years

-The war virtually razed Cebu City to the ground.
-Reconstruction, however, was rapid.
+The war virtually razed Cebu City to the ground, but reconstruction was rapid.
 The city's central business district, which had been confined largely to the coast and the area around the port before the war, had expanded inland.
 Colon Street, the oldest national road in the Philippines, which was once a residential area in the pre-war years, became the center of a dense and compact area in downtown Cebu City, becoming home to many shopping and business activities, including the city's most fashionable shops, restaurants, and movie houses.
 In 1962, construction of the Cebu City North Reclamation Area commenced, finishing eventually in 1969, which expanded the port of Cebu and provided the city with more developable land close to the city center.
 During this time, Cebu also became a prominent educational center for the Visayas and Mindanao regions, and new schools were established in Cebu's uptown areas, such as the Talamban campus of the University of San Carlos.